How to Bring a Steady Stream of Patients to Your Nurse Practitioner Practice

 The investment in the course is a one-time fee of $297.

-Once you've made your purchase you get immediate access to everything included.
+Once you've completed your purchase you get immediate access to everything included with the course.

 The course has been designed to quickly let you choose what works best in your practice and bypass the rest.